stackbit/jamstackthemes/content/theme/jekyll-left-theme.md

   - No Cms
 date: 2012-12-12T00:18:54.000Z
 github_branch: gh-pages
-description: 'Left is a clean, whitespace-happy layout for Jekyll.'
+description: Left is a clean, whitespace-happy layout for Jekyll.
 stale: true
 ---